embedly/embedly-jquery/README.rst

 maxHeight [`Number:null`]
   A number representing the "max height" in pixels a piece of content can be displayed in your page.

+secure [`Boolean:false`]
+  Set to true if you want your requests to be HTTPS

 urlRe [`RegEx:`]
   A regular expression representing what links to show content for.
   Use : http://api.embed.ly/tools/generator to generate regular expressions for a specific set of sources.